PFRDA Regulated

 Partial withdrawals allowed after 3 years from account opening in case of need like education, medical emergencies etc. Up to 25% of your contribution can be withdrawn.

-How does NPS Vatsalya works ?
+How does NPS Vatsalya work?

 Open account icon